|

 "What are you talking about?"

-Wolfram swung himself off the chair and crouched beside the elf.
+Wolfram swung himself off the chair and crouched beside the Elf.

-you are interested."
+way, of courseunless you are interested."

 Vardamir shot him a murderous look.